ERovers/eviannerovers/index.md

     <h2>Personal background</h2>
     <p>
 I graduated with distinction (Cum Laude) from Amsterdam University College, earning a B.Sc. in Liberal Arts and Sciences.
 My majors focussed on Biomedical Sciences, Pharmacology and Chemistry.
 During my PhD, I have played for UofT's Varsity Women's Field Hockey team and served as captain for 3 years.
-Further, I enjoy travelling and hiking/mountaineering, so I grab every opportunity to scale a mountain.
+Furthermore, I enjoy travelling and hiking/mountaineering, so I grab every opportunity to scale a mountain.
     </p>
     <p>
 Also, open to chat about science, collaboration, or interesting opportunities!